mmottl/pomap/README.md

 ### Rendering Hasse-diagrams using the dot-utility

 The Pomap-library also contains modules that allow you to easily render Hasse-diagrams given some partially ordered map and pretty-printing functions for elements.
-The use of these modules is demonstrated in the distributed `hasse`-example.
+This requires installation of the [Graphviz](http://www.graphviz.org) package, which supplies the needed `dot`-utility.
+The use of these modules is demonstrated in the distributed `hasse`-example, which comes with its own README.

 ---------------------------------------------------------------------------

-Contact information and contributing
+Contact Information and Contributing
 ------------------------------------

 In the case of bugs, feature requests, contributions and similar, you can